Sati-Co-Ltd/dev-test/README.md

 | followUp            | Date     |                 |
 | patientId           | uuid     | FK with Patient |

 -  Separate file for controllers and services.
 -  You can design file structure.
 -  Deploy this microservice with `docker-compose` for extra score
+-  Push your repository on github and send the link to repo to contact@sati.co.th

 PS.
 Sugest library